mhoc/axios-digest-auth/README.md

 # axios-digest-auth

-This is a library which implements digest authentication for axios.
+A library which implements HTTP digest authentication in a manner which should be familiar to any project which also uses Axios.

 ```
 $ npm i @mhoc/axios-digest-auth